 FCC (Foundational Continuity Clinic)

 FCC is the longitudinal, clinical outpatient primary care component of the POM course.
 This component of the course focuses on communication, physical examination, professionalism and primary care medicine.
-Preceptors for this component of the course must be MGH Primary Care Physicians who work at the main MGH campus or one of it’s affiliated Health Centers.
-FCC runs from September through mid-June on Wednesday mornings from 8:00am - 12:00pm.
+Preceptors for this component of the course must be primary care physicians.
+FCC runs from September through mid-June on Wednesday mornings from 8 am-12 pm.
 Preceptors can choose to precept two students every other Wednesday OR precept every Wednesday by taking two groups (four students total), two students every other Wednesday.
 Preceptors will be provided with weekly curricular materials to prepare for student sessions.
 Preceptors will observe students in their clinics and provide feedback on clinical skills, read student write-ups, portfolio entries, patient logs and assignments per course requirements and provide verbal and written feedback to students.

 PDR (Physical Diagnosis and Reasoning)

 PDR is the inpatient clinical skills component of the POM course.
-It is taught from November through June on Wednesday afternoons (approximately once a month for seven months and then twice a month for two months, for 11 sessions total) from 1:00 - 3:45pm on inpatient medicine floors at MGH.
-PDR preceptor will be working with two students and will observe each student obtain a history and physical exam on an inpatient and listen to the student give a brief oral presentation.
+It is taught from November through June on Wednesday afternoons (approximately 1x/month for 7 months and then 2x/month for 2 months, for 11 sessions total) from 1-3:45 pm on inpatient medicine floors.
+The PDR preceptor will be working with two students and will observe each student obtain a history and physical exam on an inpatient and listen to the student give a brief oral presentation.
 The preceptor will give feedback to students on their bedside communication and exam skills, as well as their presentation and clinical reasoning.
 Students submit case write-ups to the PDR preceptor for additional feedback and critique of their clinical thinking.
 Preceptors should be skillful clinicians, comfortable with the medical interview and complete basic physical exam and its components.
 These preceptors should also be able and eager to refine students’ clinical reasoning and presentation skills.

 tDP (The Developing Physician)

-The Developing Physician (tDP) component of POM provides a longitudinal forum for students to learn, process and monitor the lifelong integration of personal and professional growth as a physician with sensitive compassionate care. tDP meets approximately 1x/month from September through June on Wednesday afternoons from 4:00 - 5:30pm.
+The Developing Physician (tDP) component of POM provides a longitudinal forum for students to learn, process and monitor the lifelong integration of personal and professional growth as a physician with sensitive compassionate care. tDP meets approximately 1x/month from September through June on Wednesday afternoons from 4-5:30 pm.
 Preceptors co-tutor with a group of 7-14 students for a total of 11 sessions during the duration of the POM.
-Preceptors facilitate discussion amongst students that incorporates a core curriculum (reflection, professionalism, compassion, and empathy, etc.) but also allows for topics to arise based on student experience.
+Preceptors facilitate discussion amongst students that incorporates a core curriculum (reflection, professionalism, compassion and empathy, etc.) but also allows for topics to arise based on student experience.
 Preceptors utilize tutorial material as a guide for readings and discussion.
 This is a non-evaluative component of POM.

 HMS Academy Fellowship Opportunities